Catoni-style confidence sequences for heavy-tailed mean estimation: Confidence sequence via Catoni supermartingales

-\begin{remark}\normalfont We remark here that a similar (but much less involved) idea, typically arising as a first attempt to construct a CS from a sequence of CIs, is to split $\alpha = \sum_{t=1}^\infty \alpha_t$ and define the CS as the CI at time $t$ with error level $\alpha_t$.
+\begin{remark}\normalfont While the union bound argument of \cref{cor:loglogt} asymptotically \emph{improves} an existing $t^{-1/2} \polylog(t)$ CS to a $\sqrt{\log \log t/t}$ CS, there is a related (but much less involved) idea to \emph{construct} a CS from a sequence of CIs: split $\alpha = \sum_{t=1}^\infty \alpha_t$ and define the CS as the CI at time $t$ with error level $\alpha_t$.
 This, however, leads to poor performance.
-Because the events $\mu \in \mathrm{CI}_t$ and $\mu \in \mathrm{CI}_{t+1}$ are highly dependent, the union bound over $t \in \mathbb N^+$ is very loose.
-In \cref{fig:cs}, we visually demonstrate applying the Catoni CI with $\alpha_t = \alpha/[t(t + 1)]$ (forming what we call the ``trivial Catoni CS''), versus our supermartingale-based Catoni-style CS \eqref{eqn:catoni-cs}. \end{remark}
+Because the events $\{\mu \in \mathrm{CI}_t\}$ and $\{\mu \in \mathrm{CI}_{t+1}\}$ are highly dependent, making the union bound over $t \in \mathbb N^+$ very loose.
+In \cref{fig:cs}, we visually demonstrate the Catoni CIs with $\alpha_t = \alpha/[t(t + 1)]$ (forming what we call the ``trivial Catoni CS''), versus our supermartingale-based Catoni-style CS \eqref{eqn:catoni-cs}. \end{remark}

-\section{Lower Bounds}
+\section{Lower bounds}

 For the sake of completeness, we now discuss the lower bounds of confidence sequences for mean estimation.
 We first introduce the following notion of \emph{tail symmetry}, which is a standard practice when constructing two-sided confidence intervals and sequences.